eclipse-sumo/sumo/docs/web/docs/Simulation/OppositeDirectionDriving.md

 # Building a Network for opposite-direction-driving

-The enable overtaking through the opposite direction lane, the *.net.xml* file must contain `<neigh>` elements that specify adjacency.
+To enable overtaking through the opposite direction lane, the *.net.xml* file must contain `<neigh>` elements that specify adjacency.
 The options for including this information are described below.